© 2020–2023 1st Money UK Holdings Ltd. All rights reserved.

 Keep in mind that:

-• Once the pay schedule's had paystubs paid, a "Schedule locked" message shows, and it can't be changed anymore.
+• Once the pay schedule has some payslips that've been filed, a "Schedule locked" message shows, and it can't be changed anymore.

-• However, up until paystubs are paid, you can come back and make changes as many times as you like.
+• However, up until payslips are filed, you can come back and make changes as many times as you want.

 To learn more: